-XSS is a very commonly exploited vulnerability type which is very widely spread and easily detectable and also it is one of the important vulnerability in OWASP TOP 10.
+XSS is a very commonly exploited vulnerability type that is very widely spread and easily detectable, and also it is one of the important vulnerabilities in OWASP TOP 10.

 - Reflected XSS

 - DOM-Based XSS

 In Reflected XSS, an attacker sends the victim a link to the target application through email, social media, etc.

 This link has a script that executes when visiting the target site.

 In Stored XSS, the attacker can plant a persistent script in the target website which will execute when anyone visits it.

 With DOM-based XSS, no HTTP request is required; the script is injected as a result of modifying the DOM of the target site in the client-side code in the victim’s browser and is then executed.

 Imagine that we have a URL like this, and we are searching for gbhackers, and it will reflect the following query in the browser.